Nail Art Is Bigger Than Ever — So Why Aren't Black Women Getting Any Credit?

 When Tasha did it “omg so ghetto, absolutely no class” but Becky does it and it’s “manicure sculpture “ ..... pic.twitter.com/5Pm4IfInyL— cozygirlruru ?? (@africanruru) December 30, 2017

-According to a 2018 study by the UCLA Labor Center, just 2 percent of US nail salon workers are black.
+According to a 2018 study by the UCLA Labor Center, just 2 percent of US nail salon workers are Black.
 “Black women are not included in the conversation,” says Kitiya King, founder of the nail line Mischo Beauty.
 “We’re not included in the marketing.
 We’re thought of as last, if we’re thought of at all.
 I don’t think it’s right or fair.
-When you look at the buying and spending habits of women of colour and clack women, we spend more when it comes to beauty and personal care.”
+When you look at the buying and spending habits of women of color and Black women, we spend more when it comes to beauty and personal care.”

 Advertisement

-The conflict led to calls among African Americans to boycott Asian-owned nail salons and patronise black-owned ones instead.
-But Temeka Jackson says that 14 years ago, when she was the sole black employee at an Asian-owned salon, she ran into African-American customers who were skeptical that a black nail artist could serve them as well as an Asian one.
+The conflict led to calls among African Americans to boycott Asian-owned nail salons and patronize Black-owned ones instead.
+But Temeka Jackson says that 14 years ago, when she was the sole Black employee at an Asian-owned salon, she ran into African-American customers who were skeptical that a Black nail artist could serve them as well as an Asian one.

 Advertisement

-Moody-Ramirez says supporting black nail artists and black-owned cosmetics businesses is one way to change that misconception while investing in the innovation of black women as well.
-“Now, because of social media, we’re getting more and more recognised,” Jackson says of black nail artists.
+Moody-Ramirez says supporting Black nail artists and Black-owned cosmetics businesses is one way to change that misconception while investing in the innovation of Black women as well.
+“Now, because of social media, we’re getting more and more recognized,” Jackson says of Black nail artists.
 “Instagram was very popular and many of my customers in California found me by using hashtags.
 With nail art evolving over time, showcasing photos has become a tool for the public to view our talent.”

 “I would love to see brands feature a more diverse cast of nail techs and artists on their social feeds, write ups, and editorials,” Gracie J says.
 “I’m kind of tired of seeing the same three people over and over.
 This is a market we need to reclaim and be a part of as much as we’ve influenced it.”